Follow this easy step by step guide on How to Make Royal Icing to make sugar cookie icing and to decorate gingerbread houses!

 So I’m going to teach you how to make Royal Icing right here, right now!

-It’s super duper easy and only has 3 ingredients.
+This icing is super duper easy and only has 3 ingredients:

 You can make this in the bowl of your stand mixer or using a hand mixer.